BACK

 All parties need to officially and legally accept the agreement.
 A physical or digital signature acts as a sign of acceptance, making the agreement legally binding.

-Other important terms include:
+Other important terms include in rental agreements:

 - Security Deposit and Other Fees